Instructor Visa Sponsorship Jobs in New Hampshire

 Which visa types are most common for instructor roles in New Hampshire?

-The H-1B is the most common visa for postsecondary instructor roles, since most college and university teaching positions qualify as specialty occupations requiring at least a bachelor's degree in a directly related field.
-J-1 exchange visitor visas are also widely used, particularly for professors and research scholars at New Hampshire universities.
+The H-1B visa is the most common visa for postsecondary instructor roles, since most college and university teaching positions qualify as specialty occupations requiring at least a bachelor's degree in a directly related field.
+J-1 visa exchange visitor visas are also widely used, particularly for professors and research scholars at New Hampshire universities.
 K-12 teachers sometimes enter on J-1 cultural exchange teacher programs rather than H-1B sponsorship.

 How to find instructor visa sponsorship jobs in New Hampshire?